BlueBrain/reliability-and-structure/README.md

-# Efficiency and reliability in biological neural network architectures
+# Heterogeneous and non-random cortical connectivity undergirds efficient, robust and reliable neural codes

 Study of network structure and how it shapes the robustness - reliability - efficiency struggle in biological neural networks as described in this publication.